Fiddlekins/fidbot2/notes/regex.md

 - For some reason beyond my comprehension the V8 flag throws an error when the `i` flag is used in the regex
   - The re2 syntax states that `i` flag is supported, making this even more perplexing

+## Update

+The inability to use the `i` flag has become overbearing and I have switched to using the re2-wasm module.